Rats in Singapore: 2 can become 2 million in 2 years if there is no intervention

 Devise a plan

-Control strategies typically range from recommending that clients keep their food in tightly sealed containers to sealing gaps with concrete to prevent rats entering from external areas.
+Control strategies typically range from recommending that clients keep their food in tightly sealed containers to sealing gaps with concrete to prevent rats from entering from external areas.

 Pest controllers from Origin Exterminators rely on a locally developed monitoring system that uses infrared technology and motion sensors to remotely detect rat movement.